-- Select Insert > Members > Convert Framing to Members, or click the down arrow next to the Members button . on the Building toolbar and select Convert Framing to Members. - 2.
-Select the roof, floor, ceiling or surface whose framing you want to convert.
+Select Insert > Members > Convert Framing to Members, or click the down arrow next to the Members button . on the Building toolbar and select Convert Framing to Members.

+- Select the roof, floor, ceiling or surface whose framing you want to convert.
 If you are in 2D plan view, click on the edge of the element.
 If you are in 3D, click anywhere on the surface of the element.
 (Note: Automatic floors can only be selected in 3D.)

 The framing is automatically converted.

+- 3. Right-click and select Finish.

-Chapter 14: Wall Panels
+Chapter 16: Wall Panels